 Dr. Bob Pilgrim, associate professor of computer science at Murray State University, has invented an apparatus and a process that will enable farmers to better use herbicides on their crops.

 He is part of a group that has received a four-year grant of more than 850,000 pounds (sterling) to develop a global positioning system-linked computer-controlled digital camera system that can be mounted on farm machinery (tractors, sprayers or combine harvesters) to map and geo-reference weeds such as black grass that occur in patches in arable crops.
+Since the device will be mounted on the machinery, it won’t matter if they are top-of-the-range new or any of the used sp sprayers for sale wa, meaning it could potentially be used by everyone to improve their work.

 A machine vision system using digital cameras that are linked to image analysis software will identify the weeds present and estimate their densities.